How to Sell a House As-Is in Ohio

 Someone needing to sell their home as-is can also work directly with a property investor or house buying company rather than list, where it may be difficult to get an offer from a limited buyer pool.

-We Buy Houses operations buy as-is at a discounted rate and generally seek out properties from sellers who are selling a house in poor condition.
+We Buy Houses operations buy as-is at a discounted rate and generally seek out homes in poor condition needing significant repairs.
 These companies can help sellers cash out quickly, and many will cover a seller’s closing costs.

 Steps to list as-is with the help of a real estate agent